 The range between (0-1023) is for system ports and (1024-49151) is for user ports that have been given to the applications, so it’s better to choose an RDP port number between range (49152-65535), but it’s ok if you also find a free number between (1024-49151).

-Note: in this topic, we have chosen port number 7952.
+Note: In this topic, we have chosen port number 7952 as the new port.

-Now you should open your chosen port number in the Windows firewall in order to let the firewall accept the connection from that port.
+Now you should open your chosen port number in the Windows firewall to let the firewall accept that port’s connection.

 Once you opened the port in the firewall, you should change the port number in the registry setting.

-Open the RUN windows using Windows key + R, type regedit and click OK.
+Open the RUN windows using the Windows key + R, type Regedit, and click OK.